HikmetSamilKaras/HikmetSamilKaras/README.md

 ### Hi there 👋 My name Hikmet Şamil Karaş.
-I am a freshman at Bilkent University.
+I am a student at Bilkent University.

 <!--
 **HikmetSamilKaras/HikmetSamilKaras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.